jamen/pull-create-html/readme.md

 )
 ```

-For using `options.links`, you specify a list of objects containing attributes:
+For using `options.links`, you specify a list of objects:

 ```js
 links: [